mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/intro.md

 ## Copying or Moving Wireframes between Projects

-Sometimes you might want to copy or move a wireframe from a project to another.
+Sometimes you might want to copy or move a wireframe from one project to another.
 To do so, follow the steps below:

 1. Open the two projects (each in its own browser tab or window)
 2. In the source project, select the wireframe you want to copy or move.
-3. In the Project menu, select Export > Wireframe to JSON.
-This will put a text-based representation of the wireframe in the clipboard.
+3. In the Project menu, select **Export > Wireframe to JSON...** This will put a text-based representation of the wireframe in the clipboard.
-4. In the target project, select Import > Wireframe JSON... from the Project menu.
+4. In the target project, select **Import > Wireframe JSON...** from the Project menu.
-5. In dialog that pops up, paste the contents of the clipboard with CTRL+V and click the Import button.
+5. In the dialog that pops up, paste the contents of the clipboard with CTRL+V and click the Import button.

 That’s it!
 You may now delete the wireframe from the source project if you wish.